LarsImNetz/chaoslab/README.md

-The scope of this overlay is to maintain ebuilds for packages related to secure communication, cryptocurrency, server-side applications, and other things that I'm interested in.
-Also, it includes full support for `libressl` USE flag and **OpenRC**, but unfortunately the support for **systemd** has been _less than stellar_, as I don't have any machines to test its _unit_ files.
+The scope of this overlay is to maintain ebuilds for packages related to secure communication, cryptocurrency, server-side applications, and other things that I am interested in.
+Also, it includes full support for `libressl` USE flag and **OpenRC**, but the support for **systemd** has been less than stellar, because I do _not_ have any machines/desire to test its _unit_ files.

+If you have spare time and would like to improve the overlay, please take a moment to review the [contribution guidelines](CONTRIBUTING.md).
 You may check [LISTING.md](LISTING.md) to see a list of supported packages and their associated description.
-If you have spare time and would like to improve, please take a moment to review the [contribution guidelines](CONTRIBUTING.md).
-Also, don’t forget to ★ if the overlay is somewhat useful to you.
+Don’t forget to ★ if the overlay is somewhat useful to you.

 **DISCLAIMER:** As I don't have the resources, nor the time to make stable ebuilds in the same way Gentoo developers do, all ebuilds are permanently kept